Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Results

 \subsection{How does LP-based personalization impacts learning effectiness as compared to hand-designed curricula?}

 The learning effectiveness of each condition is evaluated through comparison between pre- and post-test results.
-The pre- and post-test (precisions in Sec.~\ref{sec:resLearning}) are composed of 20 items scoring from 0 to 1 (max score is 20).
+The pre- and post-test are composed of 20 items scoring from 0 to 1 (max score is 20).
 The pre-test happens at the beginning of the first session, while the post-test happens at the end of the last session.
 The pre- and post-test are presented on the tablet on a dedicated interface (different from the ITS one).
 Each item of the test evaluates the student over knowledge and skills related to money manipulation, number composition, addition or subtraction (similar to the skills and knowledge trained in the ITS).
 Both tests include the same items organised in the same order but the items' wording have randomly selected values for each item and each student (with verification that no items in the post-test have the same values in their wording as the ones in the pre-test for one student).

-The statistical procedure used in this section consists of three-way mixed ANOVA (algo x choice x pre/post) on the Math-tests score (pre- and post-measurement of student performance) , with the pre/post factor as within-subject factor.
+The statistical procedure used in this section consists of three-way mixed ANOVA (algo x choice x pre/post) on the Math-tests score (pre- and post-measurement of student performance), with the pre/post factor as within-subject factor.
 The algorithm factor includes the two conditions (ZPDES or Predef).
 And the choice factor include also two conditions (with or without choice).
 The p-value threshold is $\alpha=0.05$.
 Pairwise comparisons are carried out with the Least Significant Difference (LSD) and Bonferroni procedure for corrected comparisons.

-\paragraph{What is the impact of LP-based personalization without choice ?}
+\paragraph{What is the impact of LP-based personalization without choice?}

 The main significant effect revealed an increase of the test score across time (pre/post factor effect, $[F(1,261)=129.25$, $p-value=0.000$, $\eta^2 = 0.331]$) which is boosted under the ZPDES condition compared to Predefined condition (algo x pre/post effect, $[F(1,261)=40.076$, $p-value=0.003$, $\eta^2=0.034]$).
 This effect combined with the examination of the marginal means (Predef: pre/post $mean=6.83 (sd: 0.353)$ / $8.36(sd: 0.396)$, ZPDES: pre/post $mean=6.74 (sd: 0.344)$ / $9.38 (sd: 0.363)$) shows that children working with ZPDES algorithm learned more than the ones working with the Predefined sequence algorithm (visual support on Fig.~\ref{fig:diff}).